MyCryptoCheckout/wordpress/readme.txt

 = Technical disclosure =

 Upon plugin activation an account is created on the MyCryptoCheckout API server: api.mycryptocheckout.com.
 The only data that is sent is your WordPress install's public URL and the plugin version.
 This info allows the API—which functions solely as a blockchain crawler—to return updated exchange rates, blockchain transaction confirmations, and license status (if any) to your site.
 The plugin version is used to help answer requests made by the plugin (different plugin versions speak to the API server differently).
+See <a href="https://mycryptocheckout.com/how-mycryptocheckout-works/">how MyCryptoCheckout works.</a>

 If your server cannot be reached by the API server this plugin will not be able to autoconfirm blockchain transactions.